dwillis/NCAALacrosseData/README.md

 That same argument holds true for award voting, which has long been greatly impacted by exposure, performance from recent years, and old-fashioned popularity.
 Making these stats more public will help create a smarter lacrosse consumer, and help build more transparent resumes that can be compared across the country.
 As an athlete, I experienced both sides of this (struggle to gain exposure and recognition, followed by over-recognition after a transfer) and it matters more than you may realize.
 Pro careers, resume builders in the transfer portal, an cache in the sport forever are all on the line.

- ## Limits to overcome in future Analysis
+ ## Next Steps

 The main issue with the NCAA stats is that there are small differences in the ways that schools keep their stats, especially when it comes to play by play data.
 One of the goals that were failed to be accomplished was extracting information from play by play scripts.
-There are a few reasons why.
+There are a few reasons why:

 The first is that there was no consistency with the url’s used for pxp data.
-The division one men’s lacrosse games had unique id’s for pxp data and box score data, and the pxp id’s were not within a specific range, which meant that to extract url’s, the programmer would have to manually catalog the unique url (and game id) for every game across the country.
+The division one men’s lacrosse games had unique id’s for pxp data and differeont ones for box score data, and the pxp id’s were not within a specific range, which meant that to extract url’s, the programmer would have to manually catalog the unique url (and game id) for every game across the country.

 The second issue is that there is inconsistency with the ways that athletic departments catalog their games.
 For example, while Cornell uses the abbreviation “COR” in their pxp data, Hobart uses their full title, “Hobart.”
 Better yet, schools like Quinnipiac use the abbreviation “QUMLAX23.”
 Army West Point changes their abbreviation by game.
-One game they use ‘ARMYM”, another “ARMY”.
+One game they use "ARMYM”, another “ARMY”.
 So while theoretically possible to find individual play by play data and extract it, the messiness of the data make it nearly impossible to decode.
 Other sports like College Basketball, have their data cleaned by sites like ESPN, which make scraping the data much easier, which is part of the reason why there is so much data.